-This syrup/dessert topping is made with fruit, apple juice, honey, and a bit of sugar.
+This low sugar canned berry syrup and dessert topping is made with fruit, apple juice, honey, and a bit of sugar.
 You can also make it with just the juice and honey, if you don’t mind a stronger honey flavor.
 It is nicely sweet, though – there’s no mistaking that this is a syrup.

 Because the recipe is made with the whole berry, it is really fresh-tasting (a bonus in the depths of winter) and easy.
 Even with the 40 minutes needed to boil down the syrup, it only takes about an hour to make 9 1/2-pints.
 I used our garden Marionberries (my favorite berry) for this batch of syrup.

 What are my plans for this Marionberry Syrup?
 Well, I’m sure we will eat some, and the others are the beginning of Christmas presents (if you are someone who might receive one of these, kindly act real surprised…).
 I haven’t decided which way to go with these yet, but here are my two ideas:

 - Breakfast Basket: combine with a bag of homemade pancake/waffle mix, and maybe include another flavor like raspberry or different syrup.